Poor Excuse for Not Automating Testing

 Summary

-Automated testing does not get tired, it does not want to be with the family for dinner, and has no problem working over the weekend or late at night.
-It is possible to test nearly around the clock without the damage that happens when we make people work over Thanksgiving or Christmas holidays so we can launch, or the massive overtime that reduces tester efficacy due to tiredness.
+Automated testing does not get tired, does not want to be with the family for dinner, and has no problem working over the weekend or late at night.
+It is possible to test nearly around the clock without the damage that happens when we make people work over Thanksgiving or Christmas holidays so we can launch the massive overtime that reduces tester efficacy due to tiredness.